 - Facility users are reminded to follow physical distancing and mask requirements as set out by the PHO

 - Backcountry cabins with reservation systems in place can be reserved for users complying with PHO orders.
 Reservation information may be collected and used for contact tracing

-- Backcountry cabins without reservation systems in place will not be available for overnight use depending on PHO orders, notices, and guidance of the day.
+- Backcountry cabins without reservation systems in place may be available for overnight use depending on PHO orders, notices, and guidance of the day.

 Hosting events and gatherings

 - Authorization by a Recreation Officer is required to use a recreation site or trail for a number of uses and activities, such as competitive sporting events and gatherings of over 15 people

 - Applicants may submit a request to the Recreation Officer for consideration in advance of the proposed start date of the use or activity

 - Any authorized use of a recreation site or trail must adhere to PHO orders and guidance of the day

 RSTBC continues to monitor the COVID-19 outbreak closely and is following recommendations set out by the PHO.